Air raids on Japan: Initial attacks from the Mariana Islands

 The next American raids on Japan were not successful.
 XXI Bomber Command attacked Tokyo three times between 27 November and 3 December; two of these raids were made against the Musashino aircraft plant while the other targeted an industrial area using M-69 incendiary cluster bombs, specifically developed to damage Japanese urban areas.
 The aircraft plant was attacked on 27 November and 3 December and was only lightly damaged as high winds and clouds prevented accurate bombing.
-The incendiary raid conducted on the night of 29/30 November by 29 Superfortresses burnt out one tenth of a square mile, and was also judged to be unsuccessful by the Twentieth Air Force's headquarters.
+The incendiary raid conducted on the night of 29 and 30 November by twenty-nine Superfortresses burnt out one-tenth of a square mile, and was also judged to be unsuccessful by the Twentieth Air Force's headquarters.

 Four of XXI Bomber Command's next five raids were made against targets in Nagoya.
 The first two of these attacks on 13 and 18 December used precision bombing tactics, and damaged the city's aircraft plants.
 The third raid was a daylight incendiary attack which was conducted after the Twentieth Air Force directed that 100 B-29s armed with M-69 bombs be dispatched against Nagoya to test the effectiveness of these weapons on a Japanese city.
 Hansell protested this order, as he believed that precision attacks were starting to produce results and moving to area bombardment would be counterproductive, but agreed to the operation after he was assured that it did not represent a general shift in tactics.
 Despite the change in armament, the 22 December raid was planned as a precision attack on an aircraft factory using only 78 bombers, and bad weather meant that little damage was caused.
 XXI Bomber Command raided the Musashino aircraft plant in Tokyo again on 27 December, but did not damage the facility.
 On 3 January 1945, 97 B-29s were dispatched to conduct an area bombing raid on Nagoya.
 This attack started several fires, but these were quickly brought under control.